 To identify and implement manageable solutions in our community by coordinating and mobilizing community-based actions focused on understanding the unique and diverse roles the community plays in responding and supporting how we address community challenges through community collaboration, prevention, treatment, harm reduction, and enforcement.

 - build awareness and understanding of social issues

 - work collaboratively to problem-solve areas of concern

 - develop resources/policies to address gaps

-Membership has an ebb and flow, however, will focus on being inclusive of all organizations who wish to respond to and act on the issues faced in the community.
-The facilitator (City of Kamloops Social and Community Development Supervisor) will look to draw culturally responsible support from organizations that represent the various approaches and roles.
+Although the committee's membership has an ebb and flow, it will focus on being inclusive of all organizations that wish to respond to and act on the issues faced in the community.
+The facilitator (the City's Social and Community Development Supervisor) will look to draw culturally responsible support from organizations that represent the various approaches and roles.

 - City of Kamloops Bylaw Services

 - City of Kamloops Social and Community Development

 - Canadian Mental Health Association - Kamloops Branch